-Most ocean models use curvilinear orthogonal coordinates in the "horizontal" (on spheroidal surfaces) but an increasing number use triangular or hexagonal grids (Ringler 2010, Korn et al. 2022).
-Panels (a) and (b) of Fig. 1 illustrate the two most common choices for the placement of variables in grid cells, the Arakawa B and C grids respectively (Arakawa 1960).
+Most ocean models use curvilinear orthogonal coordinates in the horizontal (on spheroidal surfaces) but an increasing number use triangular or hexagonal grids (Ringler et al., 2010; Korn et al., 2022).
+Panels (a) and (b) of Fig. 1 illustrate the two most common choices for the placement of variables in grid cells, the Arakawa B- and C-grids, respectively (Arakawa, 1988).
 Both grids store the tracers and the pressure at the centre of each cell.
-The B-grid stores both components of the velocities at each of the corners of the cell, whilst the C-grid (Fig. 1(b)) stores them at the centres of the faces to which they are normal and hence at different points.
-Particularly when the Boussinesq approximation is made, the C-grid is ideal for the evolution of tracers, conservation of volume and the calculation of $\partial p/\partial x$ at the u-points and $\partial p/\partial y$ at the v-points.
-The B-grid is ideal for the calculation of the Coriolis terms, whereas the simplest expression for v at the u-point on the C-grid involves a 4-point average of v at the surrounding gridpoints.
-On the B-grid the horizontal divergence and vorticity are naturally centred at the tracer points, whilst on the C-grid they are centred at the tracer points and the cell corners respectively (Fig. 1(c)).
+The B-grid stores both components of the velocities at each of the corners of the cell, whilst the C-grid (Fig. 1b) stores them at the centres of the faces to which they are normal and hence at different points.
+Particularly when the Boussinesq approximation is made, the C-grid is ideal for the evolution of tracers, conservation of volume, and calculation of $\partial p/\partial x$ at the u points and $\partial p/\partial y$ at the v points.
+The B-grid is ideal for the calculation of the Coriolis terms, whereas the simplest expression for v at the surrounding grid points.
+On the B-grid the horizontal divergence and vorticity are naturally centred at the tracer points, whilst on the C-grid they are centred at the tracer points and the cell corners, respectively (Fig. 1c).

 The choice of vertical coordinate is particularly important in an ocean model.
-A model level may have a constant height (z-coordinates), have constant potential density (isopycnal coordinates) or vary in proportion to the local depth (terrain-following coordinates).
-In principle the vertical coordinate could aim to transition from z-coordinates near the sea surface to isopycnal coordinates in the interior and terrain coordinates near the bottom.
+A model level may have a constant height (z coordinates), have constant potential density (isopycnal coordinates), or vary in proportion to the local depth (terrainfollowing coordinates).
+In principle the vertical coordinate could aim to transition from z coordinates near the sea surface to isopycnal coordinates in the interior and terrain coordinates near the bottom.
 These coordinates are discussed further in the next section.
 We note that the axes used by the momentum equations are not altered by these schemes.
-It is just the coordinates not the axes that are transformed.
+It is just the coordinates, not the axes, that are transformed.

-Most of the terms in ocean models, including the boundary conditions are only calculated to second order accuracy.
-This means that if the model were used to simulate an idealised case in which the motions are reasonably well resolved, the errors in the solution should reduce by a factor of 4 as the grid spacing is reduced by a factor of 2.
-To second order accuracy, a grid cell mean value is equal to the point value at its centre.
+Most of the terms in ocean models, including the boundary conditions, are only calculated to second-order accuracy.
+This means that if the model were used to simulate an idealized case in which the motions are reasonably well-resolved, the errors in the solution should be reduced by a factor of 4 as the grid spacing is reduced by a factor of 2.
+To second-order accuracy, a grid cell mean value is equal to the point value at its centre.
 So in some models it is not entirely clear what the grid cell values are intended to represent.
-It has been found to be advantageous to calculate the advection terms (usually the fluxes through the cell faces) to higher order accuracy and to limit the values of the fluxes to avoid extending the range of tracer values (Durran 1999, Fox-Kemper 2019).
-Higher order schemes for the calculation of pressure forces are also advantageous for terrain-following coordinates.
+It has been found to be advantageous to calculate the advection terms (usually the fluxes through the cell faces) to higher-order accuracy and to limit the values of the fluxes to avoid extending the range of tracer values (Durran, 1999; Fox-Kemper et al., 2019).
+Higher-order schemes for the calculation of pressure forces are also advantageous for terrain-following coordinates.